nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

 Again; however, this will be up to you and your domain knowledge of your data.

-As a final note, if we wanted to review the the five records with the least amount of words we could do this:
+As a final note, if we wanted to review the five records with the least amount of words we could do this:

 ```python